John B. Peddle: Life and work

 Peddle was the son of Charles R. and Mary Elizabeth Ball Peddle.
-He graduated at the Rose Rose Polytechnic Institute in 1888, and after six years in business joint the faculty in 1894 as instructor in machine design.
+He graduated at the Rose Rose Polytechnic Institute in 1888, and after six years in business joined the faculty in 1894 as an instructor in machine design.
 From 1897 until 1933 he was Professor of Machine Design back at the Rose Polytechnic Institute.

 In 1910 Peddle published the Construction of Graphical Charts, which was the first book in the English language treating of the art of graphical representation.
 The work was written from a mathematical point of view, and required some engineering training.
 In 1914 Willard C. Brinton published a similar work for the general audience with no mathematics, called Graphic Methods for Presenting Facts.

 Peddle has been member of the American Society of Mechanical Engineers, and the Indiana Academy of Science.

 Peddle was also an amateur photographer, who published some of his work and articles in The Photographic times magazine including a self-portrait.

 Family

 Peddle's younger sister was the sculptor Caroline Peddle Ball (1869–1938).
-Peddle married Alice O Peddle, and they had 2 children: Juliet Peddle (1899–1979), an modernist architect, and one other child.
+Peddle married Alice O Peddle, and they had two children: Juliet Peddle (1899–1979), a modernist architect, and one other child.